The Ayutthaya Floating Market

 There was a lot of rousing music and smoke, knife tricks and stage blood.
 Most of the show consisted of sword fights, we were sat in the front row and were showered with sparks each time swords clashed.

 So, my suggestion for today is, go to this place, it’s interesting, entertaining and different.
-Stick around for the show, it’s great, these guys deserve a big tip, they were fantastic.
+Stick around for the show, it’s great.
+These guys deserve a big tip, they were fantastic.
 It’s a different side of Thailand, less touristy and more touristy at the same time, if you know what I mean.
 Isn’t it why we travel, to really get a feel for a destination?
-But could you do me, and the tigers a favor, please, please, please don’t support tiger abuse.
+But could you do me, and the tigers a favour, please don’t support tiger abuse.

 Thanks.